Updated on 01.09.2021.

 What’s the future of libraries, and how libraries of the future will look like?

 This great infographic from Open Site clearly show the path: there is a huge demand for technology from library patrons.
-7 in 10 libraries have reported an increased usage of computers.
+7 in 10 libraries have reported an increased use of computers.

 Librarians are the help and the search engine for all things related to written word.
 The form and format of the book is not the most important factor.
 It’s the idea behind the infographic from Teaching Degree, based on this year’s study from Pew Internet & American Life Project.